Meet Your Administrators

 Dr. Lisa English, Assistant Superintendent for Curriculum & Instruction

 Dr. English is a lifelong resident of Monmouth County and a proud graduate of Neptune High School.
-She has a Bachelor’s in Health Science and Physical Education from East Stroudsburg University, a Teacher of the Handicapped Certification from Jersey City University, a Masters in School Leadership and Management from Georgian Court University, and a Doctorate in Educational Leadership and Management from Capella University.
-Dr. English knew that education would be her profession from the very early age of five years old.
-Throughout her adulthood and as an adult, Dr. English credits her father William and her mother Anna for teaching her about respect and responsibility, integrity and compassion, and to always model a strong work ethic, core values, and most of all to remember the importance of family.
+She has a Bachelor’s degree in Health Science and Physical Education from East Stroudsburg University, a Teacher of Students with Disabilities Certification from Jersey City University, a Master’s Degree in School Leadership and Management from Georgian Court University, and a Doctorate Degree in Educational Leadership and Management from Capella University.
+Describing her career, Dr. English says that working in education is simply amazing.
+Amazing because Dr. English feels that she was born to be a teacher--and knew that education would be her profession from the very early age of five years old.
+Growing up, and during her adult years, Dr. English credits her father, William and her mother, Anna, for teaching her about respect and responsibility, integrity and compassion--and to always model a strong work ethic, core values and most of all, to remember the importance of family.

-Dr. English began her career as a Health and Physical Education Teacher and as a field hockey, basketball, and softball coach, as well as the founder and advisor of the Student Leadership Committee.
-For many years, Dr. English could be found on the fields and in the gyms throughout Monmouth County where her passion for sports allowed her to teach her players in the classroom, in her role as a coach, and throughout the local neighborhoods.
-Throughout Dr. English’s time as a young educator, she placed a high priority on working with young adults teaching them the importance of service and being model citizens both in and outside of the school.
+In 1990, Dr. English began her career as a Health and Physical Education Teacher, as a coach, and as the founder and advisor of the Student Leadership Committee.
+Throughout Dr. English’s time as a young educator, she placed a high priority on working with young adults teaching them the importance of service and how to demonstrate the characteristics of a model citizen both in the school, and out in the local communities.

 Dr. Ashanti Holley, Assistant Superintendent for Equity & Diversity